Manifesto

 These partnerships also make it possible to disseminate messages on nutrition to our employees, those of our distribution partners and their customers.

-After three years of existence, the programme has been able to reach 650,000* children and 2 million* people, including their family members, in 13 countries.
+After three years of existence, the programme has been able to reach 1 million* children directly and 3million* people directly and indirectly, including their family members, in 13 countries.

 *Children affected in schools according to the indications of our partner NGOs X average number of people per household per country according to the OECD estimate.